 Q: How can I learn more about the using the Importer?

 Explore these resources if you’re just getting started:

 - How to re-upload failed rows

-- What are sensitive fields and how do I change?
+- What are sensitive fields and how do I change them?

 Student Data Formatting FAQs:

-Q: If a student completed their undergrad at our school, and is now also pursuing a graduate or advanced degree, how should we format their import record?
+Q: If a student has completed their undergraduate degree at our school and is still attending, but now pursuing a graduate or advanced degree, how should we format their import record?

 Q: Our GPA is not on a 4.0 scale - can we import a different value?

 This must be a value between 0 and 4 with no more than 2 hundredths (example: 3.75).
 Employers can use GPA as a qualification on job postings - so this must be a value that translates to student profiles across the entire network.